-- To protect user privacy, Search Analytics doesn't show all data.
+- To protect user privacy, the Performance report doesn't show all data.
 For example, we might not track some queries that are made a very small number of times or those that contain personal or sensitive information.

-- Some processing of our source data might cause these stats to differ from stats listed in other sources (for example, to eliminate duplicates and visits from robots).
+- Some processing of our source data might cause these stats to differ from stats listed in other sources (for example, to eliminate duplicates).
 However, these changes should not be significant.

 - There can be a lag between when the numbers are calculated and when they are visible to webmasters.
 Although data gets published in intervals, we continually collect it.
 Normally, however, collected data should be available in 2-3 days.

 - Time zones matter.
-Search Analytics tracks daily data according to Pacific Daylight Time (PDT).
+The Performance report tracks daily data according to local time in California, where data for each day is labeled according to the local time in California.
 If your other systems use different time zones, your daily views may not match exactly.
 For example, Google Analytics shows time in the webmaster’s local time zone.

 - Downloaded data unavailable/not a number values.
 If you download the data in the report, any values shown as ~ or - (not available/not a number) on the report will be zeros in the downloaded data.

-When aggregating data by site, the site credited with the data is the actual target of the search results link, which might not be the same as the displayed URL, as determined by Google's skip redirect behavior.
+When aggregating data by property, the site credited with the data is the site containing the canonical URL of the target of the search result link.

-- For impressions, if a site appears twice on a search results page when aggregating by site, it counts as a single impression; if grouping by page or search appearance, each unique page is counted separately.
+- For impressions, if a property appears twice on a search results page when aggregating by property, it counts as a single impression; if grouping by page or search appearance, each unique page is counted separately.

-- For clicks, if a site appears twice in search results when grouped by site, and the user clicks on one link, backs up, then clicks the other link, it counts as a single click, since the final destination is the same site.
+- For clicks, if a property appears twice in search results when grouped by property, and the user clicks on one link, backs up, then clicks the other link, it counts as a single click, since the final destination is the same site.

-- For click through rate, because of the different accounting methods, the click-through rate and average position are higher when aggregating by site if multiple pages from the same site appear in the search results.
-For example, imagine that search results for "fun pets for children" returns only the following three results, all from the same site, and that users click each of them with equal frequency:
+- For click through rate, because of the different accounting methods, the click-through rate and average position are higher when aggregating by property if multiple pages from the same site appear in the search results.

 (1 + 2 + 3) / 3 = 2